dennis-kachila/Orion-Agent/README.md

 - A base64-encoded PNG snapshot of any Simulink model
 - A log of the tool calls that were executed

+## Troubleshooting

+If you encounter issues:

+1. **App cannot be found**: Make sure you are using the `.m` file version (`app/AgentChat.m`) rather than the `.mlapp` file.

+2. **Keyboard shortcuts not working**: Use the Send button instead of keyboard shortcuts.
+The KeyPressFcn property has been removed for compatibility with various MATLAB versions.

+3. **API Key issues**:
+   - Follow the API Key Security guidelines above to properly set up your key
+   - Verify the environment variable or settings file is correctly configured
+   - Check the MATLAB console for any warnings about missing API keys

+4. **Missing dependencies**: Some functionality may require specific MATLAB toolboxes.
+Ensure you have Simulink and any other required toolboxes installed.

 ## Runtime Flow

 The ReAct loop in Agent.m follows this pattern: